pallavi120696/Verity-DevOps-dotnet/README.md

-# Please discuss with your faculty for usage
+# Please discuss with your faculty for usage.